✨ Trusted reviews and recommendations across tech, lifestyle, and more

 A-Premium Rear Load Adjusting Shock Absorbers (Pair) Compatible with Dodge Grand Caravan, Chrysler Town & Country, Volkswagen Routan, Ram C/V

-If you regularly tow or haul with your Dodge Grand Caravan (2008–2020) and need rear shocks that automatically compensate for extra load, the A-Premium rear load-adjusting pair is a strong choice — they’re direct-fit replacements designed to keep ride height and stability consistent under varying weights and come with a one-year unlimited-mileage guarantee.
-You’ll get a new boxed set of two black metal shocks (rear left and right) that fit Grand Caravan, Chrysler Town & Country, Volkswagen Routan, and Ram C/V models listed.
-They’re for vehicles without self-leveling suspension, sold as reference 58648, and install like stock units.
+If you regularly tow or haul with your Dodge Grand Caravan (2008–2020) and need rear shocks that automatically compensate for extra load, the A-Premium rear load-adjusting pair is the better match in this comparison.
+These are direct-fit replacements designed to help keep ride height and rear stability more consistent under changing cargo weight.

 Best For: Drivers of Dodge Grand Caravan (2008–2020), Chrysler Town & Country (2008–2016), Volkswagen Routan (2009–2014), or Ram C/V (2012–2015) who frequently tow or haul and need rear shocks that automatically compensate for extra load.